andyscrol/rsschool-cv/CV.md

 ## Professional Objective

-Current student of ***JS/FE course*** looking to join the workforce to gain real-IT-world experience as a **Junior Web Developer**.
+Current student of ***JS/FE course*** looking to join the workforce to gain real-IT-world experience as a **Junior Web Developer / Trainee**.
 Dedicated worker with excellent communication, time management and computer skills.
 Ability to complete tasks on time in both individual and team settings.
 Dependable and reliable, ready to learn and grow with your company.

 ***

 ## Experience

 **Technical Customer Support Specialist**\
-LLC "TVSAT plus", September 2014 - Present
+"TVSAT plus" LLC, September 2014 - Present

 * Entered commands and observed system functioning to verify correct operations and detect errors.
 * Conferred with users, and conducted computer diagnostics to investigate and resolve problems and to provide technical assistance and support.